Sir Harold Mitchell, 1st Baronet

 Sir Harold Paton Mitchell, 1st Baronet, JP, DL (21 May 1900 – 8 April 1983) was a British businessman and Conservative politician.

-Background

-Mitchell was born in Carnock, Fife, the eldest son of Alexander Mitchell and Meta Mary Graham Paton.
+He was born in Carnock, Fife, as the eldest son of Alexander Mitchell (1871–1934) and Meta Mary Graham Paton.
+Alexander Mitchell was a grandson of William Mitchell, a Scottish entrepreneur who co-founded the Alloa Coal Company.

 Political career

 Mitchell represented Brentford and Chiswick in Parliament from 1931 to 1945.
-He was created a Baronet, of Tulliallan in the County of Fife and of Luscar in the Province of Alberta in the Dominion of Canada, in September 1945, in recognition of his "political and public services".
+He was created a baronet, of Tulliallan in the County of Fife and of Luscar in the Province of Alberta in the Dominion of Canada, in September 1945, in recognition of his "political and public services".

 He was vice-chairman of the Conservative Party under Winston Churchill.
-In the 1920s he was a member of Clackmannan Union Agricultural Society (vice-president from 1927).
+During the 1920s, he was a member of Clackmannan Union Agricultural Society (vice-president from 1927).

 Military service

-When the Second World War broke out Mitchell served as a Liaison Officer with the Polish Army, then commanded the Welfare Office for the Anti-Aircraft Command.
+When the Second World War broke out, Mitchell served as a Liaison Officer with the Polish Army, then commanded the Welfare Office for the Anti-Aircraft Command.
 He was Honorary Colonel of the Scottish-based 61 Signal Regiment TAVR in 1963.

-Business life
+Business career

 Mitchell was a director of a number of companies, including: